forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

 The `driverStandings` table has the points for every driver in every race.
 The problem here is that there is no record in the `driverStandings` table for which season a `raceId` belongs to.
 So we need to get a bit creative...
 Here is one possible solution:

  1. Looking at the `races` table's `year` column, we can find all the `raceId` in 2017.
- 2. If we can get all `races` in a given `year` we should be able to get the last race because the `raceId` will be the highest within that year.
+ 2. If we can get all `races` in a given `year` we should be able to get the last race because the `round` will be the highest within that year.
  2. Find the `points` and `driverId` for the drivers who were in that `raceId` by reading the `driverStandings` table.
  3. Sort them by `points` descending.
  4. The very first row contains the `driverId` which has the most points in that season.
 This `driverId` is the world champion.
 The ones later on denote their final position (assuming the points differ).

 ## Implementing the JavaScript

-### Assumed level of SQL Knowledge for the JavaScript example

-In this JavaScript example we will assume the writer has sufficient SQL knowledge to use a `WHERE` statement along with the ability to only return certain fields using `SELECT`.
-After this we will see how this can be accomplished in one single SQL statement using `IN`, `ORDER BY` and `LIMIT`.

 ### Libraries